Enterprise-CMCS/managed-care-review/docs/technical-design/file-upload.md

 - **A file input.** The input can be triggered by click or by drag and drop with a valid file.
 The look and feel of the file input [draws directly from USWDS](https://designsystem.digital.gov/components/file-input/) (via the [shared component exported by react-uswds](https://github.com/trussworks/react-uswds/tree/main/src/components/forms/FileInput)).
 - **A file list.** This is the UI that shows up below the input.
 It is custom built for MC-Review.
-There are currently two variations of the file list that are supported - a HTML table and an HTML unordered list.
+There are currently two variations of the file list that are supported - an HTML table and an HTML unordered list.

 ### FileUpload has three main functions

 - it coordinates between the input and the file list UI
-- it keeps the React state file list up to data from async AWS S3 requests
+- it keeps the file list stored in React state up to data with async AWS S3 requests
 - it communicates the overall state of files and any errors to the parent form component (which will display additional validation messages to the user when the form is in validation state)

 ## Expected behavior